nianzelee/PhD-Dissertation/reproduction-artifact/README.md

 "Stochastic Boolean Satisfiability: Decision Procedures, Generalization, and Applications".

-It contains code and data used in the experiments of the dissertation, including the evaluated tools described in the paper, the benchmark suite used for the evaluation, the raw data from the experiments, scripts to run the experiments, and instructions for reproducing the tables and figures in the dissertation.
+It contains code and data used in the experiments of the dissertation, including the evaluated tools, the benchmark suites, the scripts to run the experiments, the raw data generated from the experiments, and instructions for reproducing the tables and figures in the dissertation.

 A full reproduction of the experiments requires 16 GB of memory and several weeks of CPU time,